Validate my details?

 Second Notice and Call

-This is to act as a reminder to confirm registrant details or to provide additional supporting documentation.
+This is to act as a reminder for the registrant to confirm their details or to provide additional supporting documentation.

 Suspension Notice

-If we haven’t received the supporting documentation requested or details haven’t been confirmed we will advise a registrant that their domain name will be suspended.
+If we haven’t received the supporting documentation requested or the contact details haven’t been confirmed we will advise a registrant that their domain name will be suspended.

-While a domain name is suspended, website and email will not function.
-During this period a registrant can still submit the requested supporting documentation.
+While a domain name is suspended any associated website and domain email address will not function.
+During this 90-day period, a registrant can still contact us to verify their contact details and thus reinstate the domain name.

-If DNCL has not received supporting documentation within 90 days from the suspension, a domain name may be made available to the public for registration on a first-come, first served basis.
+If the domain name has not been reinstated and has not passed our Data Validation Process after 90 days from the date of suspension; the domain name may be made available to the public for registration on a first-come, first-served basis.